iroco-co/mailstorm/README.md

 It reads mail samples from a directory and randomly send them to the configured SMTP url.

-It is multithreaded and will send mails concurrently with `worker_nb` threads.
+It is multithreaded and will send mails concurrently with `worker_nb` threads (=number of mail users for now).

 It sends them with an average of `worker_pace` seconds.
+It can be set to 0 to continuously send mails.

 ## For IMAP reading